acaylor/ajs-blog/src/content/blog/kubernetes-automated-certs.md

 ## Why DNS-01 (not HTTP-01)

-The cluster lives behind NAT on a private network.
+I use a k3s cluster that lives behind NAT on a private network.
 A name like `*.home.example.com` can be split-horizon: internally it resolves to private addresses, while externally it has no usable A record.
 HTTP-01 requires Let's Encrypt's validation servers to reach `http://<name>/.well-known/acme-challenge/...`, which they cannot do for a private service.

 DNS-01 sidesteps the network path by proving control of the domain through a TXT record in the public Route 53 hosted zone.
 The TXT record exists briefly during validation and gets cleaned up after the challenge completes.

-A useful side effect: a single DNS-01 challenge can issue a wildcard.
+Since I want a wildcard cert, a single DNS-01 challenge can issue a wildcard.
 HTTP-01 cannot.

-## AWS prerequisites
+## prerequisites

+Before starting, you need:

+- A working Kubernetes cluster and a local `kubectl` context that can create cluster-wide resources.
+- [Helm][14] if you want to use the install commands below.
+- A domain or subdomain hosted in Route 53.
+- An ingress controller if you want to use the resulting certificate with `Ingress` resources.

-cert-manager talks to Route 53 with an IAM user.
-The policy is small: change and read TXT records in the one hosted zone you care about, and poll for change propagation.
+cert-manager talks to Route 53 with an IAM user in this example.
+You need to create an IAM policy to change and read TXT records in the one hosted zone you care about, and poll for change propagation.
 This version assumes you specify `hostedZoneID` in the solver configuration.

 ```json
 {